alexandru-cazacu/restful-logging/README.md

 #### Description

-You can send a new log.
+Sends a new Log to the server.

 #### API call

-localhost:8080/api/logmessages

-#### Example

 localhost:8080/api/logmessages